-Bangkok is a very interesting city full of delicately decorated Buddhist shrines.
-Not only this, Bangkok is also known for its restaurants and night clubs.
+Bangkok is a very interesting city full of delicately decorated Buddhist shrines, there are so many great places to visit in Bangkok.
+Not only this, but Bangkok is also known for its restaurants and night clubs.
 So it is up to you, how you want to spend your holidays, by admiring some amazing craftsmanship or by trying out different gourmet meals or by dancing the night away.
 A special thanks to my dad for sharing with me his holiday experience of his recent Thailand trip from India and his clicks.

 Bangkok is the capital and most populous city of Thailand.
 It is known in Thai as Krung Thep Maha Nakhon or simply Krung Thep.
 The city occupies 1,568.7 square kilometres (605.7 sq mi) in the Chao Phraya River delta in Central Thailand, and has a population of over 8 million, or 12.6 percent of the country’s population.
 Over 14 million people (22.2 percent) live within the surrounding Bangkok Metropolitan Region, making Bangkok an extreme primate city, significantly dwarfing Thailand’s other urban centers in terms of importance.